+This document describes how the mechanisms defined in [draft-ietf-stir-passport-divert] enable SHAKEN to authenticate each retargeted leg of the call, so that a terminating network verification service has sufficient information to distinguish between an INVITE that has been legitimately retargeted, and an INVITE that has been maliciously replayed within the "iat" freshness window.

 Document Organization

 Section 4 provides an informative overview of the replay attack window that exists within the base SHAKEN framework, and describes how the PASSporT "div" extensions can be used to close the window.

-Section 5 specifies the normative requirements to add support draft draft-ietf-stir-passport-divert to SHAKEN.
+Section 5 specifies the normative requirements to add support draft-ietf-stir-passport-divert to SHAKEN.

+Appendix A describes how the normative requirements in Section 5 can be applied to a sample of real-world deployment use cases.

 Normative References